Create or participate in a marketing/outreach/incentive program to promote/achieve residential energy/water use reduction and energy efficiency.

 Conduct or support multi-party community conversations, assessments, plans and actions around improving local water quality and quantity.

-Adopt and report on measurable, publicly announced surface water improvement targets for water bodies, including the percent of lake, river, wetland and ditch shoreline with at least a 50-foot vegetation buffer.
+Adopt and publicly report on measurable surface water improvement targets for lake, river, wetland and ditches.

 Adopt goals to revegetate shoreland and create a local program or outreach effort to help property owners with revegetation.